 - 5 days battery life general use

-The Ionic may trump any number of smartwatches out there on some categories, but looks isn't one of them.
-A lot of work has gone into keeping the Ionic thin and light while cramming in GPS, long battery life, a tri-wavelength sensor and a 1,000 nit display, but that's come at the expense of design.
+The Ionic may trump any number of smartwatches out there in some categories, but looks isn't one of them.
+A lot of work has gone into keeping the Ionic thin and light while cramming in GPS, long battery life, a tri-wavelength sensor and a 1,000-nit display, but it seems to have come at the expense of design.
 The Ionic still looks like a fitness tracker, with an angular design resembling the Blaze before it, and a slanted aluminium case built by a nano-molding technique we've seen in smartphones, but not wearables.

 Read this: Best fitness trackers to buy

-We don't think the Ionic is as ugly as some people have claimed, and the renders betray it a little, but it would be hard to pull this off with fancy formal wear.
+We don't think the Ionic is as ugly as some people have claimed, but it would be hard to pull this off with fancy formal wear.
 Perhaps that's the one break in the all-day chain.
-You do have the option of other bands, including some snazzier leather straps, but the proprietary system means you have to go with whatever Fitbit has on offer.
+You do have the option of other bands, including some snazzier leather straps, but the proprietary band system means you have to go with whatever Fitbit has on offer.

 The button layout is the same as the Blaze – two on the right side and one on the left – but you're also able to tap and swipe that screen to move through apps and workouts.
 Having a more tactile option is nice during workouts, especially if you're going to take this in the pool.